Rockies Vs. Diamondbacks Prediction, Odds, Pick

 The Colorado Rockies take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Rockies Diamondbacks prediction and pick.

-Antonio Senzatela goes to the bump for the Rockies, while Merrill Kelly gets the call for the Diamondbacks.
+Jose Urena goes to the rubber for the Rockies, while Zach Davies will start for the Diamondbacks.

-Antonio Senzatela is a three-run pitcher.
-He has given up precisely three runs in five of his last seven starts.
-He has allowed at least three runs in 11 of his 16 starts so far this season.
-A 4.87 ERA is reflective of that degree of mediocrity.
-Senzatela is not pitching seven or eight innings and giving up three runs, either.
-He averages under five innings per start (77 2/3 innings for his 16 starts).
-That’s simply not good enough for him or the Rockies.
-Yes, Senzatela has pitched five games this season in which he has allowed no more than one run, but in a 16-start portfolio, five appearances is roughly one-third of his total number of outings.
-Being good one-third of the time is great for a hitter, but it’s not remotely acceptable for a starting pitcher.
+Jose Urena, since being acquired by Colorado from the Milwaukee Brewers, has made six starts.
+In the first three, he produced an ERA of under 1.50, pitching 18 2/3 innings and allowing only three earned runs.
+In his next three starts, Urena has pitched 12 1/3 innings and surrendered 14 earned runs.
+You can do the quick math there and realize that’s an ERA of more than nine runs.
+That’s a Grand Canyon-size difference between his first three starts with the Rockies and his last three starts.
+Will Urena continue to struggle, or will he turn things around?
+That’s the question you have to ask, and it’s really hard to predict which way the needle will move in this game.

-Merrill Kelly has had a terrific year for the Diamondbacks.
-He has been so good that he was a hot topic of discussion before the trade deadline.
-He never did get dealt, however.
-The Diamondbacks would have been foolish to let him go.
-Kelly has a 2.87 ERA.
-He just finished an amazing month of July in which he posted a 1.31 ERA.
-This is his second month of 2022 in which he has produced an ERA under 1.35.
-He registered a 1.27 ERA in April.
-Kelly pitched 41 1/3 innings in July, giving up just six earned runs on only eight walks.
-He allowed only two home runs in the month.
-He struck out 33 batters, giving him a strikeout-walk ratio of better than 4 to 1.
-Kelly is not an overpowering pitcher, but he mixes his pitches well and hits his spots.
-He has been a bright light in a difficult season for the D-Backs.
+Zach Davies paints a picture which is strikingly — even eerily — similar to Urena’s pitching profile.
+In his last six starts, one can make the same basic division between the first three in that batch, and the last three.
+In the first three of Davies’ six most recent starts, he pitched 20 2/3 innings and gave up only three earned runs.
+In his last three starts, Davies has pitched 13 innings and allowed 10 earned runs.
+Both pitchers in this game were good for a week and a half and then bad for a week and a half.
+What applies to Urena also applies to Davies.
+Good luck predicting which one will outduel the other (or crumble).

 Courtesy of FanDuel, here are the Rockies-Diamondbacks MLB odds.